YaserMarey/YaserMarey.github.io/building_openai_whatsapp_1.md

 Stay tuned!

-The complete source code for this series is available at [github](https://github.com/YaserMarey/whatsapp_openai_chatbot)
+The complete source code for this series is available [@github](https://github.com/YaserMarey/whatsapp_openai_chatbot)

 ----
 Salam